 Plot in a nutshell: Some average girl goes to a new school, meets a hot guy, who turns out to be (gasp!) a vampire.
 She falls hopelessly in love with Hot Vampire Guy, and, oddly enough, he falls hopelessly in love with her.
 But there’s a ‘bad vampire’ after Average Girl who wants to eat her (this guy is my favorite character).
 So, Hot Vampire Guy must risk all to save her.
 Complications inevitably ensue.
 Hot Vampire Guy wins, and he and Average Girl ride off into the sunset together.
 The end.

 Bella is clumsy, bad at sports, and is constantly in danger of bodily harm.
 Her awkwardness makes her easy to relate to, but other than that, she’s practically nonexistent.
-She’s really just a prop dumped in the middle of the story by the author just so Edward has someone to be all lovey-dovey with.
+She’s nothing more than a glorified prop dumped in the middle of the story by the author.
 With almost no personality, she’s as boring as a pet rock.
 Edward’s Pet Rock, to be precise.

-The only persona we can really assign to Pet Rock is that of a whiny, sniveling, brat-faced little kid.
+The only persona we can really assign to Pet Rock is that of a whiny child.
 She spends the entire book moaning about how bad she is at sports, being consumed by how gorgeous Edward is, and generally wallowing in her own teenage angst.
 She has no real interests–no goals, no ambitions, no hobbies.
 Stephenie Meyer briefly mentions that Pet Rock likes the book Wuthering Heights, and she also seems to have an appreciation for classical music, but these things are really only mentioned once over the course of the whole book, and are never reintroduced as integral parts of her character.

 Now for Edward… Let’s face it, girls, we are NEVER going to find an Edward Cullen.
 Anywhere.
 He’s perfect.
 He even sparkles.
 Seriously.
 In bright sunlight, our Edward looks like he was rolled in glitter for a kid’s art project.
-He is the ultimate hero; tall, polite, mysterious and handsome (a real pretty boy).
+He is the ultimate hero; tall, polite, mysterious and handsome.

 From the moment Pet Rock sets eyes on Edward, she becomes so preoccupied by him that she can’t possibly think about anything else.
-If it ever crosses Pet Rock’s poor limited brain that Edward might (oh, horrid thought!) leave her, she hurls herself into a black abyss of despair.
+If it ever crosses Pet Rock’s mind that Edward might leave her, she hurls herself into a black abyss of despair.
 Not that she’s all that happy anyway, she’s constantly complaining about something or other.

 The story, being told in the first person, subjects us to listening to all of Pet Rock’s utterly insipid thoughts, which either revolve around how miserable every aspect of her tiny little life is, or how all of Edward’s shirts seem to fit him snugly enough to effectively show off his sculpted, “incandescent” chest and abs.